dcslagel/las-util-c/README.md

 -----------
 Caution: This is Alpha software!

-The goal of 'lh_parse` is to parse LAS file header meta-data lines.
+The current goal of 'lh_parse` is to parse LAS 3.0 file header meta-data lines.

 OPTIONS
 -------